bsphere/nsqworker/README.md

 ----------------------------------------

-Currently only a threaded worker is supported. it handles NSQ messaging with the official Python/Tornado library and executes a blocking message handler function in an executor thread pool.
+Currently only a threaded worker is supported. it handles [NSQ](http://nsq.io) messaging with the official Python/(Tornado)[http://tornadoweb.org] library and executes a blocking message handler function in an executor thread pool.

+The motivation behind this package is to replace [Celery](http://celeryproject.org)/RabbitMQ worker processes which perform long running tasks with [NSQ](http://nsq.io).

 Installation
 ------------